 The Love Doctor’s Answer: First of all, congratulations for the level of maturity the two of you have shown.
 It’s not always that two people recognize that the end of a romantic relationship doesn’t have to be the begining of nastiness or disrespect and hate for the person one once claimed to love.

-That said, friendship with an ex can be difficult to maintain when one still feeling butterflies at the sight of an ex.
+That said, friendship with an ex can be difficult to maintain when one still feels butterflies in the stomach at the sight of an ex.
 Whether or not it’s a mistake keeping in close contact with your ex depends on what you do with those feelings.

 From personal experience and from years of experience working with hundreds of men and women going through similar situations, over time, you get past the butterflies feeling.
 It doesn’t mean those feelings will be replaced with bad feelings but that those feelings change and what is left is a lasting friendship based on deep respect and appreciation.
 You may even find that your lives just move in different directions but the good memories remain.